growkudos/interview-task/README.md

 ### Run the server

 Let's run the server and manually test its API endpoints.
-To run the server, run the following commands on Linux or macOS:
+To run the server, run the following command on Linux or macOS:

 ```sh
 FLASK_APP=reminders flask run